Glutara/glutara-backend/README.md

     git clone https://github.com/Glutara/glutara-backend.git
     ```
 2. Create a .env file inside the repository directory using .env.example file as the template.
 You can keep the variables blank.
 The server should automatically use port 8080 as the default port and port 8605 as the model serving port
-3. Using Windows PowerShell, navigate to this repository directory
-4. Set the GOOGLE_APPLICATION_CREDENTIALS environment variable using this following command
+3. Run the server using this following command
     ``` bash
-    $env:GOOGLE_APPLICATION_CREDENTIALS="path/to/the/admin-sdk/json/file"
-    ```
-5. Run the server using this following command
-    ``` bash
     go run main.go
     ```
-6. Glutara backend server should be running.
+4. Glutara backend server should be running.
 You can also check the server by opening http://localhost:8080/api

 ## 🔑 &nbsp;List of Endpoints